LiLin-biosoft/epiConv/README.md

 As R does not support long vectors, error will occur when the dataset is large (e.g. >80,000 cells).
 The function `epiConv.matrix` and `sim.blur` have the `bin` parameter with default value of 10,000.
 When the dataset contains more than 10,000 cells, the function will split the matrix into several parts, each containing 10,000 cells.
 Generally there is no need to change `bin`, but if some memory error occurs, you can try small values such as 5,000 (e.g. `epiConv.matrix(mat=mat,inf_replace=infv,bin=5000)`).
 Based on our tests, epiConv requires 520GB memory for dataset with 81,173 cells and 436,206 peaks.

 ### epiConv-full
-In order to accelerate the running speed, epiConv-full runs in bash shell but some common steps shared by epiConv-simp is performed in R. Its input is a compressed bed file named `<prefix>_frag.bed.gz` (can be read by `zcat`; e.g `pbmc5k/pbmc5k_frag.bed.gz`):<br>
+In order to accelerate the running speed, epiConv-full runs in bash shell but some common steps are performed in R. Its input is a gzip-compressed bed file named `<prefix>_frag.bed.gz` (e.g `pbmc5k/pbmc5k_frag.bed.gz`):
 | | |
 |-|-|
 |1st column|chromsome|